linode/docs/docs/guides/development/python/commenting-in-python/index.md

 - '[Python Programming at Wikibooks](https://en.wikibooks.org/wiki/Python_Programming)'
 ---

 Python was developed in the late 1980s, released in 1991, and is an interpreted, high-level and general-purpose programming language that emphasizes code readability.
 Python 3, released in 2008, is the current version.

-Marking up any code is important, as it helps others understand what the developer intended to do (or even reminds the developer themselves) and documents the code’s functionality.
+Leaving informative comments on any code is important, as it helps others understand what the developer intended to do (or even reminds the developer themselves) and documents the code’s functionality.
+This guide will highlight how comments are left in python3 code.

 ## Before You Begin

 1. This guide assumes you have a Linode set up.
-If not, then familiarize yourself with our [Getting Started](/docs/getting-started/) guide to get your Linode set up.
+If not, then familiarize yourself with our [Getting Started](/docs/getting-started/) guide to create and complete the basic installation steps for your Linode.

 2. This guide assumes your Linode is running Python 3 or has a Python Virtual Environment installed.
 If not, then see our [Python guides](https://www.linode.com/docs/guides/development/python/) to find instructions for installing on your preferred Linux distribution.

 2. Finally, this guide assumes you have a basic knowledge of Python and are comfortable editing using a text editor.
-If you are new to Python, then see the Python Software Foundation's ["Python for Beginners"](https://www.python.org/about/gettingstarted/) for more information on what Python is, what it can do, and how to learn to use it.
+If you are new to Python, then see the Python Software Foundation's ["Python for Beginners"](https://www.python.org/about/gettingstarted/) guide for more information on what Python is, what it can do, and how to learn to use it.

 ## Making Comments in Python